-Haley Sharpe Design in debt crisis
+Haley Sharpe Design completes restructure

 Museum consultancy Haley Sharpe Design says it has bank support for a restructuring that will prevent its collapse.

 The Leicester-based firm is seeking a Company Voluntary Arrangement (CVA) after being landed with an unpaid £1.1m debt from the stalled F1-X Grand Prix theme park in Dubai.